 Spitzer’s statement reported above, “Consensus favors the Upjohn model” sounds partisan.
 But worse than that it was, I suspect, arrogant and derisively dismissive.
 By now I trust readers are sufficiently questioning, sceptical and critical to anticipate the next piece of information: Upjohn, who sponsored the meeting, are the pharmaceutical company who make the benzodiazepine drug alprazolam (‘Xanax’), which is, of course, the main (officially approved) treatment for anxiety.
 How it can be perceived as proper or appropriate for them to be sponsoring such a meeting on disease classification is simply astonishing.
 There is no space here to discuss the close similarity of alprazolam to the infamous ‘triazolam’; that is a story worth reading for those with the energy and interest.

-For many years I have referred to DSM as the ‘cook book’, so I was interested to hear a famous American psychiatrist who was deeply involved in DSM, Nancy Andreassen, using exactly the same phrase in a radio interview in 2006.
+For many years I have referred to DSM as the ‘cookbook’, so I was interested to hear a famous American psychiatrist who was deeply involved in DSM, Nancy Andreassen, using the same phrase in a radio interview in 2006.
 This little rant is a relevant prelude to understanding that the influence of DSM has been to make the diagnosis of depression over-inclusive.
 It is probable that many patients diagnosed with major depression under that system would neither be so often diagnosed, nor so often treated with drugs, by many psychiatrists in other countries.
-Furthermore, there is a strong argument that it is an inappropriate diagnostic system, and that other approaches, that may be more successful in separating out the drug treatable illnesses, should be given greater consideration (34, 55-58).
-The key consequence, in relation to this essay, is that patients selected for drug trials using these criteria almost certainly contain so many inappropriate patients that the real beneficial effects of some effective drugs get lost in the noise.
+Furthermore, there is a strong argument that it is an inappropriate diagnostic system, and that other approaches, that may be more successful in separating out the drug treatable illnesses, should be given greater consideration [33, 54-57].
+The key consequence, in relation to this commentary, is that patients selected for drug trials using these criteria almost certainly contain so many inappropriate patients that the real beneficial effects of the few genuinely effective drugs get lost in the noise.

-Is there anything you can do if you want to learn about what antidepressant treatment strategies actually do work?
-I suggest my essay on dual action antidepressants is a good place to start and my TCA review contains much valuable data on both TCAs and SNRIs (64).
+Is there anything you can do if you want to learn about what antidepressant treatment strategies do work?
+I suggest my essay on dual action antidepressants is a good place to start and my TCA review contains much valuable data on both TCAs and SNRIs .

 Yes, many of you can.
 It is simple.
-Circulate this essay and the link to it (with appropriate attribution please) and these very simple recommendations (65, 66).
+Circulate this essay [and info about the website] and the link to it (with appropriate attribution please) and these very simple recommendations [64, 65].